top of page

 The streetlight blinked once, then went dark.

 It sat like that for a long, long time.
 No lights.
 No feelings.
-Just stillness.
+Just blankness.

 At first, the quiet was a kind of relief.
 But in time, the streetlight missed its lights.
 Every one of them.